-Deferred tax is included within Debtors and has been allocated to Other, whilst current tax liability is within Other Creditors and has also been classified as Other.
+Deferred tax is included within Debtors and has been treated as Out of Scope, whilst current tax liability is within Other Creditors and has also been classified as Other.

 2.3.5 Regulated Fixed Asset Register ("RFAR")

 The RFAR is produced using the Fixed Asset Register ("FAR") within AGL.